Ukrainian military arrive in UK to get to grips with AS90 self-propelled howitzers

 Quote: "A warm welcome to Ukrainian personnel who have arrived in the UK this weekend to get to grips with the AS90.
 The AS90 is an armoured self-propelled artillery weapon which the UK is providing to help Ukraine defend its homeland and retake territory," the ministry said on Twitter.

-🇺🇦 A warm welcome to Ukrainian personnel who have arrived in the UK this weekend to get to grips with the AS90.
+🇺🇦 A warm welcome to Ukrainian personnel who have arrived in the UK this weekend to get to grips with the AS90.— Ministry of Defence 🇬🇧 (@DefenceHQ) February 6, 2023

 🇬🇧 The AS90 is an armoured self-propelled artillery weapon which the UK is providing to help Ukraine defend its homeland and retake territory.